-12. Appeals
+10. Appeals

 An appeal will only be instigated where there are grounds for an appeal i.e. where there is evidence that the IFR Administration Team/DM/Panel may not have acted in accordance with the agreed IFR process, for example, not considered the relevant evidence, material factors or inappropriately applied the criteria (where applicable) in reaching this decision.
 In this case, the request will be considered as an appeal and referred to the neighbouring IFR Panel in the ICB for consideration.
-A DM from the original IFR Panel must make themselves available to attend the Appeal Panel to present the case and the associated process followed.
-The DM will then be asked to leave the Panel meeting to enable Appeal Panel Members to make a decision.